-The Public Integrity team reinforces public trust and is responsible for UT Police's Central Records management function.
-It oversees the investigation of complaints, Central Records and Accreditation.
-Through tracking of disciplinary and corrective actions, Public Integrity works toward early intervention in personnel problems.
-Complaints received by the Chief of Police alleging substantive misconduct are assigned to Public Integrity, which conducts full investigations of any allegations.
-Investigators assigned to this office are specially trained in interviews, interrogation and internal affairs investigations.
+It reinforces public trust by overseeing the investigations of complaints, police records and accreditation.
+Through tracking of disciplinary and corrective actions, Administrative Investigations works toward early intervention in personnel problems.
+Complaints received by the Chief of Police alleging substantive misconduct are assigned to Administrative Investigations, which conducts full investigations of any allegations.
+Investigators assigned to this office are especially trained in interviews, interrogation and internal affairs investigations.

-The Accreditation component of Public Integrity facilitates departmental policies and manages departmental efforts to maintain accredited status with the Commission on Accreditation for Law Enforcement Agencies, International Association for Campus Law Enforcement Administrators and the Texas Police Chiefs Association's Texas Law Enforcement Best Practices Recognition Program.
+The Accreditation component of Administrative Investigations facilitates departmental policies and manages departmental efforts to maintain accredited status with the Commission on Accreditation for Law Enforcement Agencies, International Association for Campus Law Enforcement Administrators and the Texas Police Chiefs Association's Texas Law Enforcement Best Practices Recognition Program.

-Police Records and Clery is responsible for management and control of all legal processes submitted to UT Police, such as subpoenas, writs, warrants, open records requests, criminal report reviews, records maintenance (criminal, training and personnel), records retention, records retrieval, forms control, and regulatory and statutory records compliance.
-The team is also responsible for annual reports to the U.S. Department of Education (Clery Annual Crime Statistical Report), the U.S. Department of Justice (FBI Uniform Crime Report), the UT System Annual Report and any other reports required or requested by UTHealth.
+The Police Records and Clery office is responsible for management and control of all legal processes submitted to UT Police, such as subpoenas, writs, warrants, open records requests, criminal report reviews, records maintenance (criminal, training and personnel), records retention, records retrieval, forms control, and regulatory and statutory records compliance.
+The team also is responsible for submitting annual reports to the U.S. Department of Education (The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act), the U.S. Department of Justice (Federal Bureau of Investigation Uniform Crime Reporting Program), the UT System Police Annual Report, as well as other reports required or requested by UTHealth.